 - Get yourself into a calm state before bed.
 Follow a bedtime routine of taking a warm bath, using essential oils, or reading a boring book.
 Once you get into bed, stay focused on staying calm, by practicing deep breathing, progressive muscle relaxation, or visualization techniques.

 - Replace one noise with better noise.
 Buy a white noise machine or download a white noise smartphone app.
 These include sound libraries with different colored noise, ambient sounds, and soft music designed to distract your ears and relax you for sleep.

 - Use earplugs.
 These come in different sizes and are made of different materials, so you’re sure to find a pair you find comfortable.

 Now, if, on the other hand, you are the one being approached about your snoring, it’s understandable to feel hurt, defensive or embarrassed.
 Keep the following in mind for a better mindset while you work on your snoring.

-- Don’t take it personal.
-Your partner or roommate cares about your and your health.
+- Don’t take it personally.
+Your partner or roommate cares about you and your health.
 Your snoring is not a personality trait; it is a physical problem that’s disrupting your and your partner’s sleep.

 - Listen.
 By hearing them out, you show your partner that you care about them, too.
 Listening also enables you to communicate more clearly with each other and develop a plan.